RajatMathew/S3-OOPJ/Number Maker/README.md

+AIM

+Create a class called NumberMaker.
+Give it the following methods:

+public int[][] createTestData()
+public void writeData(int[][] testData, String fileName) public void readData(String fileName)
+The createTestData method should return a two-dimensional array filled with numbers.
+The writeData method should take a two-dimensional array and a filename, and write the numbers in the array out to a text file with that name.
+Each line in the array should be a line in the file, and the numbers on one line should be separated with spaces.The readData method reads data from the file and displays it the output screen.
 Create another class called Driver.
 Give it a main method that does the following:
 Create an instance of NumberMaker
 Obtain a two-dimensional array of numbers by calling createTestData on it.